Blog

 - Open their books.
 Furnish all information and reports, and provide access to books, records, and accounts for compliance verification.

 - Police their subcontractors.
-Report any subcontractor’s “known or reasonably knowable” violations and take remedial actions directed by the contracting agency.
+Flow down the DEI clause and report any subcontractor’s “known or reasonably knowable” violations of the clause and take remedial actions directed by the contracting agency.

 - Report litigation.
-Notify the agency of any subcontractor lawsuit that “puts at issue, in any way, the validity of this clause.”
+Notify the agency of any subcontractor lawsuit that “puts at issue, in any way, the validity of” the DEI clause.

 - Accept FCA materiality.
-Acknowledge that compliance is “material to the Government’s payment decisions” under the FCA—the statutory predicate for treble damages and whistleblower suits.
+Expressly acknowledge that compliance with the DEI clause is “material to the Government’s payment decisions” under the FCA—the statutory predicate for treble damages and whistleblower suits.

 Enforcement: Where the Risk Is Greatest